top of page

 Bernhard Heß is the manager of the RIAS Kammerchor Berlin, a professional choir with 34 permanent positions for singers.

-Bo Holten (born 1948) is a Danish composer and conductor.
+BO HOLTEN (born 1948) is a Danish composer and conductor.
 He has composed 10 operas, 6 concertos, 4 symphonies, various orchestral pieces and chamber music, film scores and app.
 40 works for a cappella choir, altogether more than 100 works.
 In 1979, he founded Vocal Ensemble Ars Nova Copenhagen and directed the group for 17 years.
 He also founded Vocal Ensemble Musica Ficta in 1996 and is still their director.
 Holten conducts and records regularly with all the Danish Symphony Orchestras.
 He was Principal Guest Conductor for The BBC Singers during 1990-2006 and Chief Conductor for The Flemish Radio Choir, Bruxelles during 2008-2011.
 He has recorded 95 CDs, and conducted about 220 world premieres, altogether more than 1000 concerts and opera performances.

-Picture: Hanne Leth Andersen
+Photo by: Hanne Leth Andersen

 Bo Holten (DK)